 Prerequisite: Formal admission to the Neurodiagnostic Technology (EEG) program required.
 Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the EPiC program rate by the provider institution.

 This course provides an introduction to the routine Neurodiagnostic testing procedures performed.
 Students will discuss the Scope of Practice specific to the neurodiagnostic technologist.
 Topics will include medical terminology, diagnostic procedures, and common neurological disorders.
 This course requires a final grade of C or better.